kubedb/docs/docs/guides/postgres/remote-replica/migration.md

-This guide migrates a **self-managed** PostgreSQL — one KubeDB does not manage: a bare StatefulSet, a VM in another datacenter, a hardened installation whose superuser you will never see — into a KubeDB-managed cluster with seconds of write downtime, using the remote replica mechanism: seed with `pg_basebackup`, stream until the lag is zero, stop writes, cut over.
+This guide migrates a **self-managed** PostgreSQL — one KubeDB does not manage: a bare StatefulSet, a VM in another datacenter, a hardened installation whose superuser you will never see — into a KubeDB-managed cluster with roughly a minute of write downtime, using the remote replica mechanism: seed with `pg_basebackup`, stream until the lag is zero, stop writes, cut over.